 City received an Athena SWAN Bronze Award in November 2016 and is currently reviewing the institution action plan to renew our award.
 This work is led by the Gender Equality Working Group, set up in 2020.

-The School of Health and Psychological Sciences, the School of Science and Technology and the School of Arts and Social Sciences, hold departmental Athena SWAN Bronze awards.
+The School of Health & Psychological Sciences, the School of Science & Technology and the School of Arts and Social Sciences, hold departmental Athena SWAN Bronze awards.
 Law and Bayes are preparing to apply for a Bronze award in the future.

 The charter principles are: